specy-network/specy/README.md

 specyd q specy list-deposit --node tcp://localhost:16657
 ```

-Of course, you can also extract the deposit token.
+Of course, you can also use `withdraw-balance` cmd extract the deposit token.
 ```bash
 specyd tx specy withdraw-balance \
     5000stake \